Home Front (BBC radio series): Series 12: Giddy With Possibility

 Running from 13 November 2017 until 5 January 2018, Series 12 returns to Tyneside.
 Its focus is on fears around Bolshevism and strike action by the munitionettes, female factory workers.

 Series 13: A Woman's Place

 Starting on 5 March, and concluding on 27 April 2018, Series 13 is set in Folkestone.
 Its themes are relationships - within families, lovers, parents and children - and the strains and changes placed on them by the war.
 Prostitution, and the difficulties facing unmarried mothers, are also explored.

 Series 14: Needs Must When The Devil Drives

 Series 14, only the second to take place in Devon, began on 18 June 2018.
 It opens with the launch of the WI (the Women's Institute), conscientious objectors, and pressure to farm all available land ahead to pre-empt the loss of European supply chains.

 Selected awards

 Reception

 The first series received generally favourable press coverage.
+The Home Front has also been described as a 'well-crafted and addictive radio drama.'